 Gehry designed the museum with historical and geographical contexts in mind.
 The site was an industrial wasteland, part of Bilbao’s wretched and decaying warehouse district on the banks of the Ría del Nervión.
 The city’s historical industries of shipbuilding and fishing reflected Gehry’s own interests, not least his engagement with industrial materials in previous works.
 The gleaming titanium tiles that sheathe most of the building like giant herring scales are said to have been inspired by the architect’s childhood fascination with fish.

 Other artists have added their touch as well.
-Lying between the glass buttresses of the central atrium and the Ría del Nervión is a simple pool of water that emits a mist installation by Fuyiko Nakaya.
+Lying between the glass buttresses of the central atrium and the Ría del Nervión is a simple pool of water that emits a mist installation by Fujiko Nakaya.
 Near the riverbank is Louise Bourgeois' Maman, a skeletal spider-like canopy said to symbolise a protective embrace.
 In the open area west of the museum, the child-favourite fountain sculpture randomly fires off jets of water.
-Jeff Koons’ kitsch whimsy Puppy, a 12m-tall Highland Terrier made up of thousands of begonias, is on the city side of the museum.
+Jeff Koons’ kitsch whimsy Puppy, a 12m-tall highland terrier made up of thousands of begonias, is on the city side of the museum.
 Bilbao has hung on to ‘El Poop’, who was supposed to be a passing attraction as part of a world tour.
 Bilbaínos will tell you that El Poop came first – and then they had to build a kennel behind it.

 Free guided tours in Spanish take place at 12.30pm and 5pm; sign up half an hour before at the information desk.
 Tours can be conducted in other languages but you must ask at the information desk beforehand.
 Groups are limited to 20 (and there needs to be a minimum of eight), so get there early.
-It’s also possible to organise private group tours with advance request in Spanish, English, French and German, among others.
+It’s also possible to organise private group tours in Spanish, English, French and German, among others, by prior arrangement.
 The museum is equipped with specially adapted magnetic loop PDA video guides for those with hearing impairments.